 Most parents of teenagers will likely remember Santa Cruz as the setting for the massive 80s movie Lost Boys.
 Santa Cruz is one of the most popular destinations on the west coast.

 The most famous of these would be the Santa Cruz Beach Boardwalk.
-It’s an amusement park with carnival rides, food stands, and other attractions to check out.
+It’s an amusement park with carnival rides, food stands, and other attractions.

-Don’t forget to spend some time on one of the many beaches, Santa Cruz has to offer!
+Don’t forget to spend some time on one of Santa Cruz’s many beaches!
 The fastest way to get there is by car, but it can be reached by train in a little over 2 hours.

 Want to make your vacations with teens a breeze?
 This is the best guide to epic vacations with teens and how you can do it too!